Efficient simulation of a new class of Volterra-type SDEs: Mathematical preliminaries and prerequisites

-where $K$ is a convolution kernel, the process $Y \in \mathcal L^2$, $W$ is the Brownian motion defined on our probability space $(\Omega, \mathcal{F}, \mathbb{P})$, $\xi^0$ is a random variable defined on the same probability space and assumed to be independent of $W$.
+where $K$ is a convolution kernel, the process $Y \in \mathcal L^2$, $W$ is the Brownian motion defined on our filtered probability space $(\Omega,\F, \mathbb{P};\bF)$ and $\xi^0$ is a random variable defined on the same probability space and assumed to be independent of $W$.
+So, $\xi^0 \in \mathcal F_0$ and, when useful, we use the notation $\mathbb F = \mathbb F^{\xi^0, W}$.
 For simplicity, as it is standard in the literature on SDEs with random initial condition (see \cite[Theorem 2.9]{KS}), we assume that $\xi^0 \in L^p(\mathbb{P})$ with $p\geq 2$.
-Let ${(\mathcal F_t)}_{t \in [0,T]}$ be a filtration such that $\xi^0 \in \mathcal F_0$ and $W$ is a Brownian motion with respect to it, so that, when useful, we use the notation $\mathcal F = \mathcal F^{\xi^0, W}$.
-Let us notice that a more general existence and uniqueness result for stochastic Volterra equations is given in \cite[Thm 1.1]{JouPag22} for $\xi^0 \in L^0(\mathbb{P})$.
+Let us notice that a more general existence and uniqueness result for stochastic Volterra equations is given in \cite[Thm 1.1]{jourdain2025convex} for $\xi^0 \in L^0(\mathbb{P})$.
 In the context of the class of stochastic Volterra equations of interest to us, this Theorem represents an improvement with respect to \cite[Thm.
 3.1]{Zha10}, which is stated for stochastic Volterra equations in Banach spaces with $\xi^0\in L^{\infty}(\mathbb{P})$.
-Nevertheless, for the reader's ease we detail its proof in Appendix~\ref{AppendixB}.
+Nevertheless, for the reader's ease we detail its proof in Appendix~\ref{sec_proof_lem:regularityX}.

 \begin{lemma} Let $\xi^0 \in L^p(\mathbb{P})$, with $p\geq 2$, and assume that the following two conditions are satisfied: \begin{itemize} \item[i)] $\sup_{t \in [0,T] } || Y_t ||_2 < + \infty$; \item[ii)] there exists $\beta >1$ such that $\int_0^T K(t)^{2 \beta} dt < +\infty$, for all $T>0$. \end{itemize} Then, there exists a unique ${(\mathcal F_t)}_{t \in [0,T]}$-adapted process $X$ such that, for almost all $t \ge 0$,